Friendly Reminder to Tenants for Property Maintenance

 Protect your property and yourself and make sure that you never have items hanging off your fire sprinkler system!

-When the property will not be occupied for a period of time (eg. on a vacation)
+Turn off all water supply lines when the property will not be occupied for a period of time (eg. on a vacation)

 If tenants are going away on a vacation and/or the property will not be occupied for a period of more